Available for plans: M | L | VIP | Enterprise

 Once open you need to type the Capacity (you can type the maximum tickets you would like to offer per service and per booking) and choose the format of the ticket selector more appropriate for your setup.

 In the capacity section, there are five options.
 Using a shared resource limits the capacity of any event that uses one or more resources in the same time frame.
 This is explained in this article.

 Below we have the seat restriction.
 Here you will have to write the maximum capacity for your event.
 If your tour guide can only accommodate 15 people at a time, write 15, if you have an escape room write 1 (because you are renting the room), etc.

-The field of the maximum number of seats per booking allows you to restrict the number of seats that your customers can reserve at the same time.
+The field of the maximum number of tickets per booking allows you to restrict the number of tickets customers can buy at the same time.
 This is useful if you do not want a single person to book the whole capacity of an event in a single booking.

 Below you have the tickets with different options.
 You can click on More to show more options, but first, let's see the ticket type and the price.